futoin/specs/draft/ftn8_security_concept.md

 On-behalf-of calls is standard feature of [FTN3][].

+User is generic term for security subject.
+It can be human, specific service, group or even some object.

-Each Service registers a list of generic access descriptors it provides which can be granted by user to another user(service).
+Each Service registers a list of generic access descriptors it provides which can be granted by User to another User (Service).

 Another Service creates Access Request Templates as a list of generic access descriptors it wants to ask from User.
-When user grants the required access, Service can call another Service on behalf of user.
+When User grants the required access, Service can call another Service on behalf of the User.

 It's assumed that user has full access to own resources protected only by required security levels.
-User can grant resource access to another user or Service based on Access Control descriptors.
+User can grant resource access to another User (Service) based on Access Control descriptors.

 Local user: